 New business models and remote work during the pandemic have also driven the SOCaaS demand.
 “With more employees working from home, the new hybrid workplace has introduced greater opportunities for malicious actors to target these environments,” Schwartz explains.

 He points out that numerous home networks haven’t been configured with the same security standards as the employee’s office environment.
-The threat was greatest during the beginning of the pandemic when companies made a rapid transition to the work-from-home model.
+The threat was most significant during the pandemic’s beginning when companies rapidly transitioned to the work-from-home model.
 “The increase in cyberattacks on home infrastructures during this period underscored the need to fortify security, and a cloud-based management model was one of the best ways to accomplish that during shut-downs,” Schwartz says.

 And, SOCaaS providers had to adapt along with their clients.
 “They have had to pivot to the new normal of connecting a large number of potentially unsecured endpoints to the network, all while mitigating false positives and supplying actionable intelligence to the field,” he says.

-According to Schwartz, it’s key for SOCaaS providers to make things as simple as possible for their clients’ executive teams so they can fully understand their points of vulnerability and how to mitigate risk.
-However, at the same time, you need to ensure you are providing comprehensive services through your SOCaaS offerings.
+According to Schwartz, SOCaaS providers need to make things as simple as possible for their clients’ executive teams so they can fully understand their points of vulnerability and how to mitigate risk.
+However, simultaneously, you must ensure you are providing comprehensive services through your SOCaaS offerings.
 “For example, a great percentage of breaches comes from business email compromise,” Schwartz explains.
-“So, features like cloud-based email encryption, and threat mitigation that protects email data, need to be an essential part of the SOCaaS approach.”
+“So, features like cloud-based email encryption and threat mitigation that protects email data must be an essential part of the SOCaaS approach.”